Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 When Should You Thank Volunteers — and How Often?

-The best volunteer appreciation happens close to the moment the volunteer made their contribution — not weeks later at an annual event they may or may not attend.
+The best appreciation happens close to the moment the volunteer made their contribution — not weeks later at an annual event.
 Timely recognition lands harder and costs nothing extra.
+Build a layered cadence so people feel seen throughout the year.

 | When | What to Do | Format |